Sheraff/calculator/README.md

 ```

 ## Easter egg
 Use numpad to input `123456789` to enable / disable the "free input" mode.
 This allows you to test the limits of the `MathParser` class.

 When using a mouse, you can hover the second line of text to observe how values are parsed and which operation takes priority.
+Or alternatively, you can use the <kbd>←</kbd> and <kbd>→</kbd> keys to move the caret in the *input* (`<Input>` component) and see it mapped to the *output* (`<Parsed>` component).

+When the text overflows its allocated space, both the *input* and the *output* should have their scrolls synced.

 ## Math Parser